scawful/hafs_scawful/docs/training/ORACLE_FARORE_SECRETS_PLAN.md

 ## MoE vs Unified Usage
 - Use oracle-council routing for most tasks until unified models are ready.
+- Use oracle-moe for blended tasks across oracle families.
+- Use triforce-moe for goddess-variant synthesis.
 - Use master-sword for cross-domain tasks when it is trained.
 - fierce-deity is the long-term successor for full integration.